-One foodie at a time – Joana, our local tour guide
+One foodie at a time – Meet Joana, Taste Porto Tour guide

 We played a quick round of Q&A with Joana, and here is what we got for you.
 Enjoy!